-- VET National Code: CHC52021

-- CRICOS Course Code: 111834A
+VET National Code: CHC52021CRICOS Course Code: 111834A

-- Duration: 104 Weeks (including holidays and breaks)
+Duration: 104 Weeks (including holidays

-- Tuition Fees: \$28,000

-- Material Fee: \$500

-- Enrolment Fee: \$300 (Non-refundable)
+and breaks)

-- Location: Level 2, 540 Elizabeth Street, Melbourne 3000, Level 2, 158 Swanston street, Melbourne 3000
+Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC / Level 2, 158 Swanston Street,

-- Delivery Mode: Face to Face
+Melbourne 3000, VIC

-This qualification reflects the role of community services workers involved in the delivery, management, and coordination of person-centered services to individuals, groups, and communities.
+This qualification reflects the role of community services workers involved in the delivery, management, and coordination of person -centered services to individuals, groups, and communities.
 At this level, workers have specialised skills in community services and work autonomously within their scope of practice under broad directions from senior management.